Braves vs. Nationals Player Props Betting Odds

 Olson Stats

-- Olson takes a six-game streak with at least one hit into this one.
-In his last 10 games he is hitting .333 with a double, two home runs, seven walks and eight RBI.
+- Olson has picked up a hit in seven games in a row.
+During his last 10 games he is hitting .324 with a double, two home runs, five walks and seven RBI.

 Olson Recent Games